Tornado outbreak of March 14–16, 2025: Impacts and aftermath

 The "Wearin' of the Green" parade in Baton Rouge, Louisiana was postponed by one day due to the expected severe weather.
 Due to high non-thunderstorm winds, over 400 flights were cancelled at Dallas Fort Worth International Airport.
 Around 20% of flights at Lubbock Preston Smith International Airport were also canceled.

 In Rolla, Missouri, significant damage occurred to eight businesses at a strip mall.
 Strong storms caused a roof collapse at a business in Canton, Illinois.
 Numerous signs were knocked over in Hanna City, Illinois.
 Heavy tree damage occurred in Elgin, Illinois, and four tornadoes were confirmed across the Chicago Metropolitan Area on the overnight of the 14–15, with over 500,000 Commonwealth Edison customers losing power.
 By 7:30 p.m. on the 15th, 99% of these outages were resolved.

 In Mississippi, widespread tornado damage occurred, with Governor of Mississippi Tate Reeves stating that "Grenada County was the hardest hit", with major damage occurring in Elliott and Gore Springs.

 On March 17, days after the peak of the outbreak, ABC reported that the office of the Storm Prediction Center in Norman, Oklahoma, which had provided forecasts throughout the outbreak, was listed as a property to be terminated by the Department of Government Efficiency, an executive branch entity headed by Elon Musk.
 Tom Cole, the Republican representative for Oklahoma's 4th congressional district, stated that he had intervened in the matter and the office would not be closed; despite this, the office still appeared on the list of properties facing lease termination.

-The Guardian reported that Arkansas' request for federal aid following severe weather throughout March 2025 had been denied by Donald Trump, with Arkansas legislators signing a letter asking for a review of the decision on April 21.
+The Guardian reported that Arkansas' request for federal aid following severe weather throughout March 2025 had been denied by Donald Trump, and that Arkansas legislators signed a letter requesting a review of the decision on April 21.
 The Guardian linked this event to Trump's prior calls to dismantle the Federal Emergency Management Agency.